 A single muffin is perfect, especially if you're cooking for one or two.

-Yes, this is one muffin but it’s a good-sized muffin.
-Not too small, not to big.
-In fact, you can totally share if you want to.
+Yes, this is one muffin but it's a good-sized muffin.
+Not too small, not too big.
+In fact, sharing is completely optional.

 Although maple syrup season runs from February until late March, I always associate maple with fall.
 Maybe it's because we typically use maple syrup in fall recipes like my small batch pumpkin spice granola and in the maple whipped cream I use to top my sweet potato pie for one.